talya123/task_exam/README.md

 6.To run test from command line use following command: mvn clean install -DTest=search-test.xml where search-test.xml is a name of specific TestNG xml file with tests.

+The pom.xml file contains information of project and configuration information for the maven to build the project such as dependencies, build directory, source directory, test source directory, plugin, goals etc.
+Maven reads the pom.xml file, then executes the goal.

+.gitignore files contain patterns that are matched against file names in your repository to determine whether or not they should be ignored.